shomrkm/map-masking-manager/README.md

 # Map Tasking Manager #

+## Description ##

 This is a sample application I created for my personal study.
 It primarily uses the following technology stacks:

 Frontend:

 - React
 - TypeScript
 - React Query
 - Tailwind CSS